 Check out Richard Peters blog for D5 bird images taken at different ISO levels.

-You’re getting the same amazing auto focus as the D500, an even higher frame rate, amazing low light performance and a huge buffer.
-What more do you need?
-The only negative I can think of, aside from the price, is its weight (3.1 pounds).
+With the D5, you’re getting the top of the line auto focus system, an even faster frame rate than the D500, amazing low light performance and a huge buffer.
+These are all ingredients for a powerhouse bird photography camera!
+The only other negative I can think of, aside from the price, is its weight (3.1 pounds).

 Nikon DSLR Comparison Chart